twosigma/flint/doc/partition.md

 df1 and df2 have the same partitioning -> we can reuse tsrdd1.partitionInfo
 ```

-From Theorem 2, for a DataFrame operation df1 -> df2, we just need to
+From Theorem 2, for a `DataFrame` operation df1 -> df2, we just need to
-check if df2 is a PartitionPreservingDataFrame to decide if we can reuse
+check if df2 is a `PartitionPreservingDataFrame` to decide if we can reuse
-partition info (and throws exception if we cannot)
+partition info or throws exception if we cannot.

 TimeSeriesDataFrame (Python)
 ----------------------------
-Unlike TimeSeriesRDD, a TimeSeriesDataFrame is not always sorted, nor
+Unlike `TimeSeriesRDD`, a `TimeSeriesDataFrame` is not always sorted, nor
 does it always have partitionInfo.

 For a given operation df1 -> df2, we need to decide:
 * If df1 has partitionInfo, whether df2 has the same partitioning as
   df1.
-(If df1 doesn't have partitionInfo, we don't care whether df2
+Note that If df1 doesn't have partitionInfo, we don't care whether df2
-  has the same partitioning as df1 - there is no partitionInfo to
+  has the same partitioning as df1 as there is no partitionInfo to
-  reuse)
+  reuse.
 * if df1 is sorted, whether or not df2 is sorted.
-(If df1 is not
+Note that If df1 is not
   sorted, we don't care whether df2 is sorted - we treat df2 as it's
   not sorted.
 Note that df2 could be sorted if the operation is
-  orderBy("time"), but it's beyond the scope of this doc.)
+  orderBy("time"), but it's beyond the scope of this doc.

 ### Partition Info
 The first problem is similar to Scala.
 From Theorem 2, we know we can
 reuse partitionInfo iff:
-* df1 and df2 both are PartitionPreservingDataFrame
+* df1 and df2 both are `PartitionPreservingDataFrame`

 In Python, we ensure the following invariant: